BitcoinDeveloperNetwork/tutorials/running-a-node-on-synology/index.md

 To continue, you will need to access your NAS via File Station.
 The default HTTPS port number is 5001, so you can securely access DiskStation Manager (DSM) by visiting https://server-hostname:5001/, where `server-hostname` is the host or ip address of your NAS.

 Once we have successfully accessed the DSM interface, we can continue by creating a folder where Docker will store our bitcoin node data.
-To do this access File Station, then create a "docker" folder in the root of your NAS.
+To do this, access File Station, then create a "docker" folder in the root of your NAS.
 We can then create as many subfolders for each separate node we might want to run, e.g. "bitcoin-mainnet", "bitcoin-testnet", etc..

 For the purpose of this tutorial, we will be creating a bitcoin node configured in testnet mode.